 Lists executions back to 1930; farther down in this page, BJS bulletins from 1993-2000 list characteristics of those sentenced to die and those executed.

-National Network to End Domestic Violence's Domestic Violence Counts: National Census of Domestic Violence Services (Census) is an annual noninvasive, unduplicated count of adults and children who seek services from U.S. domestic violence shelter programs during a single 24-hour survey period.
+NNEDV's Domestic Violence Counts: National Census of Domestic Violence Services (Census) is an annual noninvasive, unduplicated count of adults and children who seek services from U.S. domestic violence shelter programs during a single 24-hour survey period.
+Conducted annually by NNEDV since 2006, this Census takes into account the dangerous nature of domestic violence by using a survey designed to protect the confidentiality and safety of victims.

 Find demographics on victims and offenders, geography, and the crime event.
 Links are also available for other victim and crime-related statistics.